How to Manage Remote Work-Life Balance Effectively

 If you struggle to balance your time during the day and don’t know where to start, then let me introduce you to the Balanced Self Wheel.

+This simple hack is exactly what you need to make your daily work-life balance easier.
 I came up with the concept a couple of years ago during my own remote work journey, and it has worked wonders for me.

 Here’s how it works: